Last Updated: September 21, 2025

 Gyrene Burger Company

 Monaghan launched his second restaurant business in 2011 with the creation of Gyrene Burger Company.
-The company utilized a military-themed delivery concept in homage to Monaghan's service in the Marines, and offered incentives to military veterans.
-Gyrene had its flagship store in Naples, Florida before moving to Knoxville, Tennessee.
+The company utilized a military-themed delivery concept in homage to his service in the Marines, and it offered incentives to military veterans.
+Gyrene had its flagship store in Naples, Florida, before moving to Knoxville, Tennessee.
 The company closed all its locations in the summer of 2018.

 Personal Life

-In 1962, Monaghan married Marjorie Zybach, whom he first met while delivering pizza.
+In 1962, Tom married Marjorie Zybach, whom he first met while delivering pizza.
 The couple has four daughters named Margaret, Mary, Susan, and Barbara.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.